rameerez/api_keys/README.md

 See the [Product Requirements Document](.cursor/prd.md) for the full vision and features.

+///

+The synchronous request path (authenticate_api_key!) is significantly leaner, all writes are offloaded to background jobs and now occur asynchronously.
+ Using background jobs (with a proper backend) increases reliability for these non-critical-path updates compared to potentially failing synchronously or losing updates with :async.

 ## Installation

 Add this line to your application's Gemfile: